-Administrative renewal cases remain subject to change reporting requirements.
-The administrative renewal notice identifies program specific change reporting requirements, as well as the potential consequences for not reporting changes timely.
+Cases that have a successful administrative renewal remain subject to their applicable change reporting requirements.
+The administrative renewal letter instructs a member to review and report any changes to the attached case summary and informs him or her of the potential consequences for not reporting those changes.
+If a member does not correct information that is wrong and gets benefits that he or she should not get, the member would be liable for any resulting overpayments.
+In addition, administrative renewal cases will receive a Notice of Decision that identifies program-specific change reporting requirements, as well as the potential consequences for not reporting consequences for not reporting changes timely.
 Changes reported for a case that has undergone an administrative renewal should be processed under existing policy.